dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ### ⚙️ Installation
-Throughout this post, we will make use a library known as [IceVision](https://airctic.com/0.12.0/) - a computer vision focused library built to work with [Fastai](https://github.com/fastai/fastai).
+Throughout this post, we will make use a library known as [IceVision](https://airctic.com/0.12.0/) - a computer vision-focused library built to work with [Fastai](https://github.com/fastai/fastai).
 Let's install them first.

-There are many ways accomplish the installation.
+There are many ways to accomplish the installation.
-For your convenience, I've prepared an installation script that simplifies the process into just a few lines of codes.
+For your convenience, I've prepared an installation script that simplifies the process into just a few lines of code.

 To get started, let's clone the Git repository by typing the following in your terminal: